FIRST PAGE

 Rudolf Steiner, founder of Anthroposophy and Waldorf Education.

-There is also Waldorf-based homeschooling.
 Besides, Waldorf methods have been adopted by numerous educators in state and private schools.
 For example, In Israel, the Harduf Kibbutz Waldorf school includes both Jewish and Arab faculty and students and has extensive contact with the surrounding Arab communities.

-Good Sides to Steiner Education
+Good Sides to Steiner Education: Findings

 Unesco, The United Nations Educational, Scientific and Cultural Organization, states that the Waldorf movement's ideals and ethical principles correspond to those of Unesco.